Nagendra1997/mesibo-documentation/index.md

 - **initObject** - Initialization object where you can initialize various properties of the stream like:
     * **audio** Set to `true` to enable audio, `false` otherwise
     * **video** Set to `true` to enable video, `false` otherwise
-    * **source** Set to `1` to stream from the camera.
-Set to `2` to share screen.
+    * **source** Set to `MESIBO_STREAM_CAMERA` to publish camera.
+Set to `MESIBO_STREAM_SCREEN` to publish screen.

 - **elementId** - The ID of the video element where the stream is to be displayed.
-- **onStreamCallback** - A function which will be called when the stream is created
+- **on_stream** - A function which will be called when the stream is created
-- **onStatusCallback** - A function that will be called when the status of a stream changes.
+- **on_status** - A function that will be called when the status of a stream changes.
 For example, if the mute status changes, or there is a change in the quality of the stream, if the participant has hung up, etc. Refer to https://api.mesibo.com/mesibo.js for the various status indicator constants.

 For example, if the ID of the HTML element where the video will be displayed is `video-stream` and we want to enable both audio and video , we can make the call as follows:
 ```javascript